14 Things to Do Before Moving to Europe

 Get a local bank card.
 Avoid using your bank card from home to withdraw cash as it will cost you dearly in transaction fees.
 Rather, open up a local account and arrange for lumps of money to be transferred from home to cover your living expenses.
 You will be charged a set fee for each transfer.
 Remember: the fewer transactions you make, the easier it becomes to monitor your cash flow.

 Be in touch.
 Make sure you gain access to both online and phone banking systems to administer your finances at distance.
 If possible, work with only one bank.
 If both your accounts and credit cards are under the same roof it's easier to make payments and transfers.
 Even better, ask your bank to assign you a personal adviser which you can contact directly whenever necessary.

 3. Apply for a visa

 In all European countries, you are required to hold either a work or a student visa for stays longer than three months.
 Get in touch with the embassy of the country where you are planning your stay at least six months ahead.
 At a minimum, you will be required to show: a passport valid up to two months after your date of return, a certificate of enrollment in a school (not a certificate of acceptance) or a work offer, the address where you will be staying, and your last three bank statements and any other proof of financial independency.

-Remember that a student visa do not necessarily entitle you to work in Europe.
+Remember that a student visa does not necessarily entitle you to work in Europe.
 You should ask each consulate about the respective laws in their countries.
 Working traveler paid and volunteer programs, often organized via private organizations, exist for summer or seasonal jobs in some European countries, as discussed in many articles and sections on jobs in Europe across this site.
 The EU Blue Card is granted to a few highly specialized individuals.

 4. Store your personal belongings